+How long have you been living in New York, and how did you move here?
 (James Bowles) I moved here four years ago to go to school at the School of Visual Arts.
 I graduated in May.
 And I have a family that lives in Brooklyn.
 So I was in and out for my whole childhood.

+Favourite museums or gallery in New York?
 (JB) I should probably say where I work (laugh) the 1969 Gallery is great.
 I am not a sculptor by any means but The Noguchi Museum, I’ve always had a fun time there.
 So those are probably my two favourites.
 And then the Brooklyn Museum is right across the street from where some of my family lives.
 So I spent a lot of time there as a kid.

 And are those the places where you get inspired the most?
 (JB) Probably, I’ve kind of drawn most of the inspiration for the stuff that I do from things outside of art.
 I mean, there are a few painters that I’ve looked to people like Malcolm Morley, who spent a long time doing car related paintings, but honestly, I’d say a lot of the stuff that I do is either directly inspired by Formula 1, which you don’t really see in museums.
 Apart from that, I’d say old magazines and music probably have more of an influence on the stuff that I do than looking at other people’s art.